1:20 Mercedes-Benz W125 German Grand Prix 25th July 1937

 Part No: MC-001

-It will be manufactured from Resin, Injection Plastic, Photoetched, Turned Aluminium, Colour Decals etc
+It is manufactured from Resin, Injection Plastic, Photoetched, Turned Aluminium, Colour Decals etc

 About the Mercedes-Benz W125 German Grand Prix 25th July 1937